dotnet/docs/docs/csharp/tutorials/index.md

 The following tutorials enable you to build C# programs using [.NET Core](../../core/index.md):

-* [Console Application](console-teleprompter.md): demonstrates Console I/O, the structure of a Console application, and the basics of the Task based asynchronous programming model.
+* [Console Application](console-teleprompter.md): demonstrates Console I/O, the structure of a Console application, and the basics of the task-based asynchronous programming model.

-* [REST Client](console-webapiclient.md): demonstrates web communications, JSON serialization, and Object Oriented features in the C# language.
+* [REST Client](console-webapiclient.md): demonstrates web communications, JSON serialization, and object-oriented features in the C# language.

 * [Inheritance in C# and .NET](inheritance.md): demonstrates inheritance in C#, including the use of inheritance to define base classes, abstract base classes, and derived classes.